abhirupmjdr/CS6910_A1/README.md

 python train.py --wandb_entity myname --wandb_project myprojectname
 ```

-the above code will work with the default value that is given into the default value parameters.
-And in the place of `myname`, please select a wandb entity whether it is **team name** or **single user** name or **org** name.  you can find this in the following link https://wandb.ai/settings
+The above code will work with the default value that is given into the default value parameters.
+The default parameters are given in such a way that it gives almost maximum accuracy among the combinations of hyperparameters.
+And in the place of `myname`, please select a wandb entity whether it is **team name** or **single user** name or **org** name.  you can find this in the following link https://wandb.ai/settings.
+And in the project name field fill the project name where it will be logged

-Next, you can customize parameters according to your choice like for an example let say you want to do 5 `epochs` so we need to use the following code,
+Next, you can customize parameters according to your choice like for example let say you want to do 5 `epochs` so we need to use the following code,

 ```
 python train.py --wandb_entity myname --wandb_project myprojectname --epochs 5`